Mauricio Echazú: 2009

-Also played Ecuador F2 on clay, losing to Ecuatorian Iván Endara 7–6(4), 2–6, 0–6 in semifinals.
-Then, played Ecuador F3 in Quito on clay.
-Won to Iván Endara 6–1, 3–6, 6–3 in quarterfinals and won to Marcelo Arévalo 6–4,6–4 in semifinals.
-Finally, lost to Argentinian Facundo Bagnis 5–7, 2–6 in the final.
-After that, played Colombia F5 on clay, beating 6–3, 6–4 in 1st round, however, lost to Colombian Alejandro González 3–6, 4–6 in quarterfinals.
+Also played Ecuador F2 on clay, losing to Ecuatorian Iván Endara 7–6(4), in semifinals.
+Then, played Ecuador F3 in Quito on clay. won against Iván Endara in quarterfinals and won against Marcelo Arévalo in semifinals.
+Finally, lost to Argentinian Facundo Bagnis in the final.
+After that, played Colombia F5 on clay, beating 6–3, 6–4 in the first round, however, lost to Colombian Alejandro González in quarterfinals.

-Selected to Peruvian Davis Cup team to play against Uruguayan Davis Cup team, in Lima, for Americas Zone Group I Play-off, played 2nd rubber against Uruguayan Pablo Cuevas losing 4–6, 3–6, 2–6.
-Defeated Uruguayan Ariel Behar 6–2, 6–3 in fourth rubber, though.
+Selected to Peruvian Davis Cup team to play against Uruguayan Davis Cup team, in Lima, for Americas Zone Group I Play-off, played second rubber against Uruguayan Pablo Cuevas losing in three sets.
+He defeated Uruguayan Ariel Behar in fourth rubber, though.

-Later, played Quito Challenger main draw in which won to Ecuatorian Juan Sebastián Vivanco in 1st round.
-Lost to Colombian Santiago Giraldo 4–6, 2–6 in 2nd round, though.
+Later, played Quito Challenger main draw in which won against Ecuatorian Juan Sebastián Vivanco in the first round.
+Lost to Colombian Santiago Giraldo 4–6, 2–6 in the second round, though.

 2010

-At the end of January, managed to go to Guatemala F1 semifinals on hard surface losing to Iván Endara 4–6, 3–6.

-Then, was selected to Peruvian Davis Cup team to play against El Salvador Davis Cup team, in Lima, for Americas Zone Group II 1st round.
-Played 2nd rubber against Salvadorian Marcelo Arévalo winning 2–6, 6–2, 6–4, 3–6, 6–3.
+At the end of January, managed to go to Guatemala F1 semifinals on hard surface losing to Iván Endara.
+Then, was selected to Peruvian Davis Cup team to play against El Salvador Davis Cup team, in Lima, for Americas Zone Group II the first round.
+Played second rubber against Salvadorian Marcelo Arévalo winning 2–6, 6–2, 6–4, 3–6, 6–3.